redecentralize/alternative-internet/README.md

 * [wlan slovenija](http://dev.wlan-si.net/) is developing technologies for easy deployment of community wireless mesh networks.
 The main idea is that power is in numbers so deployment should be so easy that anybody can do it, that anybody can start a new wireless mesh network and create a new community.

+## Apparently Dead

+* [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
+It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
+Building its own encrypted P2P network, it does not rely upon any central authority.
+(Appears to be inactive)

+* [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.